bjoern-andres/graph/README.md

 Copyright (c) 2014 by Bjoern Andres, http://www.andres.sc/graph

-This software was developed by Bjoern Andres, Duligur Ibeling, and Mark Matten.
+This software was developed by Bjoern Andres, Duligur Ibeling, Giannis Kalofolias, Evgeny Levinkov and Mark Matten.
 Enquiries shall be directed to bjoern@andres.sc.

 Synopsis
 ------------

-This set of header files implements directed and undirected graphs as adjacency lists with constant-time access.
+This set of header files implements directed and undirected graphs as adjacency lists with constant-time random access to neighboring vertices and incident edges.
 Vertices and edges are always indexed by contiguous integers.
 This indexing simplifies the implementation of algorithms for static graphs.
 In dynamic settings where vertices and edges are removed from a graph,